Korean Air Logo

 Korean Air Lines Logo 1969

 1969 is considered the birth year of modern Korean Air.
 The small company was purchased by the conglomerate Hanjin Group.
-The new owners introduced it to the SkyTeam alliance, turning it into the world’s largest carrier.
+The new owners introduced it to the SkyTeam alliance, making it the world’s largest carrier.

 The new company logo is still based on a circle.
 The figure personifies the sun.
 The luminary was chosen as a symbol of the East, the part of the world where the sun rises and where the company emerged.
 An airplane is flying against the backdrop of the circle.
 The contours of the machine are slightly transformed and resemble a bird.